A data breach refers to an incident that includes the illegal viewing or unauthorized access of data by an application or individual.

 You can be alarmed when data is downloaded from your network but only if you have appropriate security software in place.
 Security logs would show a record of suspicious activity.

 You’ve Been Breached — what are your next steps?

 All businesses should proactively seek to enhance their corporate information security procedures while avoiding common mistakes and pitfalls.

-In the short term, steps must be taken instantaneously to stop the bleeding of critical data assets and should preserve forensic evidence which will be useful during the remediation and investigation process.
+In the short term, steps must be taken instantaneously to stop the bleeding of critical data assets.
+It should preserve forensic evidence which will be useful during the remediation and investigation process.

 Stakeholders and Security professionals must also adapt their security plans.
-Depending on the condition, a targeted attack may include the theft of source code, negotiation data or valuable intellectual property.
-Organizations need to be prepared to respond, mitigate, and identify a targeted attack.
+Depending on the condition, a targeted attack may include the theft of source code, negotiation data, or valuable intellectual property.
+Organizations need to prepare a response, mitigate, and identify target attacks.